arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 }
 ```

-Note that from this moment on the DBserver can no longer be used to move
+Note that from this moment on the _DBServer_ can no longer be used to move
 shards to.
 At the same time, it will no longer hold any data of the
 cluster.